Notgnoshi/notgnoshi.github.io/_drafts/why-i-dislike-windows.md

   There are no package managers; you have to browse to the software's web page and manually download and run the installer, all the while hoping that the website you're downloading from is the official site.
 Even if it is the official site, there's an upsetting trend of packaging suggested software/web browser toolbars with the installer.

   It's worth noting that even with Linux, your experience might vary.
-Some distros have extensive repositories, but others might be out of date.
+Some distributions have extensive repositories, but others might be out of date.

   It's just as difficult to update software, or even to be notified of available updates.
 Often, a software "update" installs a completely different version of whatever software you're using without removing to outdated version!
 Even if an updater *does* attempt to remove a previous version, it never does so completely.